asxvas/Warp-System/README.md

 - **/deletewarp (Warp Name)** - Deletes warp with name.
 Requires admin.
 - **/warp (Warp Name)** - Allows you to use a warp.
 Each warp requires the previously selected permission.
 ### How does it actually work?
-- This system used tab completions to allow for easy use.
+- This system uses tab completions to allow for easy use.